hapax/hapax.github.io/assets/simple-physics.md

 [definition](https://en.wikipedia.org/wiki/The_Beginning_of_Infinity)
 of knowledge as
 *information with causal power*.
-Knowing a technique well enough to hack it means you can do stuff with it people aren't expecting.
+Knowing a technique well enough to hack it means you can *do more* and act on the world in new ways.

 I think physics needs more hacker spirit: more people willing to fool around and explore what our marvellous toolset can do, to creatively